After Palma de Mallorca, Calvia is probably the wealthiest municipality (county) in Majorca.

 It is the administrative centre for the region, located 14 km from Palma, the capital of Majorca.

 The town hall runs regular free Spanish courses for residents, due to the high number of foreigners living in the area.

 The region started to be colonised by sailors who travelled the Mediterranean sea, building settlements near the coast.

 In the 13th Century, during the Kingdom of James II, the Calvià town area started being populated.

-The town grew around big old buildings surrounded by farm lands, windmills,… so a walk around the town is worthy just to enjoy the architecture.
+The town grew around big old buildings surrounded by farmlands, windmills,… so a walk around the town is worth it just to enjoy the architecture.

 The history of Calvià tells the legend of the Count of Trouble (Compte Mal) who comes out every year on the night of Saint John, from the Galatzó Mountain, riding its huge black horse covered in flames.

 Every Monday a traditional craftwork market is organised in the town, at the foot of the church.

 This market has over 60 stalls, including food, clothes, shoes, and handicrafts.

 The festivities are from the 19th to the 26th of August for Saint James, patron saint of the town.